This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Some specific types of infections, including cytomegalovirus, chickenpox, and rubella, have been linked to an increased risk of cerebral palsy, but any infection that causes a fever could increase the risk.
-When a pregnant woman has an infection or a fever her body produces proteins called cytokines.
+Some specific types of infections, including cytomegalovirus, West Nile virus, chickenpox, and rubella, have been linked to an increased risk of cerebral palsy.
+Still, any infection that causes a fever could increase the risk.
+When a pregnant woman has an infection or a fever, her body produces proteins called cytokines.

-Harmful Infections during Pregnancy
+Harmful Infections During Pregnancy

 Many different infections have been directly linked to a risk of cerebral palsy in a child when the mother is affected during pregnancy.
-Any kind of infection, though, may have an impact, may cause a damaging fever, and may increase the risk of a child being born with the brain damage that causes cerebral palsy.
+Any infection, though, may have an impact, may cause a damaging fever, and may increase the risk of a child being born with the brain damage that causes cerebral palsy.

 - Cytomegalovirus.
 Also known as CMV, this is a viral infection that belongs to the herpes group.
-CMV can also cause chickenpox and cold sores.
+CMV can also cause cold sores.
 This infection is dangerous for the fetus beyond the risk of cerebral palsy, as it can cause blindness, epilepsy, hearing loss, and other issues.
 CMV is especially dangerous if the mother has never had the infection previously.
 Being around young children increases the odds of contracting this infection.

-This is called choriamnionitis and it is more common in babies born preterm.
+This is called chorioamnionitis, and it is more common in babies born preterm.
 The infection is harmful because it can worsen and cause more serious infections or even blood infections.
 It can also cause a fever in the mother that poses a risk to the fetus.